Pause, rewind, play: When the Tiger oozed class and confidence - a rare interview of MAK Pataudi

-Any discussion about India’s greatest ever cricket captain is incomplete without the name Mansur Ali Pataudi being mentioned.
+Any discussion about India’s greatest ever cricket captain is incomplete without the name Mansur Ali Khan Pataudi being mentioned.

 Known famously as Tiger Pataudi, he became captain of the Indian team when he was just 21 years old and in many ways revolutionised his team’s approach towards the game.
 He instilled a winning mentality in his teammates and led India to their first overseas Test victory in 1967.